Canada’s strategy for Lebanon

 Providing gender-responsive, needs-based humanitarian assistance to crises-affected populations

-Canada is one of the top humanitarian donors to international efforts to address the Syrian crisis.
+Canada is one of the top humanitarian donors to international efforts in Lebanon to address the impact of the Syrian crisis.

 In Lebanon, Canada’s gender-responsive humanitarian assistance works through experienced partners including UN agencies, non governmental organizations, and the International Red Cross/Red Crescent Movement to help vulnerable individuals to meet their basic needs and access social and public services.
 These include: